DynamicCat1001/MOEAD_DTLZ1_Optimization_Process_Display/README.md

 # **key feature**
 > * Display interface built by glut library.
->> * optimization process among iterations divided by every 20 iterations.
+>> * The optimization process among iterations divided by every 20 iterations is displayed on the left window.
->> * distribution and IGD value of final elite solution group of max iteration.
+>> * The distribution and IGD value of the final elite solution group of max iteration is displayed on the right window.
-> * optimization of MOEAD on test function DTLZ1.
+> * The optimization of MOEAD on test function DTLZ1.
 # **Step**
 > 1. input max iteration within the range of 10~1000.
 ![image](https://github.com/user-attachments/assets/348cf57a-7735-4afa-b32b-8ff55469c12f)
 > 2. After the optimization, the Interface shows the results.
+> 3. Drag the interface to see the distribution in the objective space.
 ![2024-12-02_23-12-52](https://github.com/user-attachments/assets/d8af2c74-d4b9-4442-bff5-ee28eac9efeb)